Joel S. Perlmutter, MD

 Research Centers:Neuroimaging Labs Research Center

 Joel S. Perlmutter, MD, is the Elliot H. Stein Family Professor of Neurology and a researcher in the Neuroimaging Labs Research Center for Mallinckrodt Institute of Radiology at Washington University School of Medicine in St. Louis.
-In addition to serving as head of movement disorders, he is also director of the American Parkinson Disease Association’s Advanced Research Center and the Huntington Disease Center of Excellence at Washington University.
+He is the director of the American Parkinson Disease Association’s Advanced Research Center and the Huntington Disease Center of Excellence at Washington University.

 Parkinson's disease, Huntington's disease, Tourette syndrome, dystonia, hyperkinetic disorders, essential tremor, movement disorders, PET and MR imaging research

 movement disorders, Parkinson's disease, dystonia, Tourette syndrome, essential tremor, Huntington's disease, basal ganglia physiology and pharmacology